-A Cost Capability Analysis (CCA) is an analytical tool used by Program Management to examine cost and military utility.
-It allows for better understanding and decision making of the effects of requirements on cost and capability.
+A Cost Capability Analysis (CCA) is an analytical tool used by Program Management to examine the cost and military utility.
+It allows for better understanding and decision-making of the effects of requirements on cost and capability.
 The purpose of a CCA is to support delivery of cost-effective solutions through deliberate trade-off analysis between operational capability and affordability.

 - Provides a way to depict and show what capability is lost or gained from one alternative to another and at what cost

 - Provides a way to down-select alternatives based on affordability and minimum acceptable capability

 - Identifies relative value in terms of warfighting capability (i.e. mission tasks, measure of effectiveness)

 - Integrates cost and military utility to illuminate the trade space

 - Yields information to compare many options cost and capability

 - Reduces potential sources of bias for development of candidate solutions